luizfernandosg/ReFi-Barcelona/Ecosystem Map/Local/Local landscape - Barcelona and Catalonia.md

 ### [[Barcelona and Participatory Technology]]

 - **[[Archive/00 Buffer - check later/Decidim]]:** An open-source platform fostering participatory democracy.
 It enables consultations, budgeting, and policy-making, showcasing Barcelona's commitment to inclusivity and community empowerment.
-Decidim hosts significant initiatives like the [[Assemblea pel Clima]] of Barcelona, the [[Assemblea Ciutadana pel Clima de Catalunya]], and [[Decidim Barcelona]], demonstrating its pivotal role in civic engagement.
+Decidim hosts significant initiatives like the [[Assemblea pel Clima]] of Barcelona, the [[Ecosystem Map/Local/Assemblea Ciutadana pel Clima de Catalunya]], and [[Decidim Barcelona]], demonstrating its pivotal role in civic engagement.
 - **[[Archive/00 Buffer - check later/Goteo]]:** A civic crowdfunding platform that finances projects with social, cultural, and educational impacts.
 Goteo champions collective investment in public goods, aligning with the Sustainable Development Goals.
 - **[[Canòdrom]]:** The Digital and Democratic Innovation Centre in Barcelona, merging digital culture with democratic participation.
 It serves as a hub for digital rights, open-source technology, and participatory activities.
 - **[[Fab Lab Barcelona]]:** A research and education center at the Institute for Advanced Architecture of Catalonia, focusing on digital fabrication.
 Projects like [[Smart Citizen]] highlight the lab's emphasis on community involvement in environmental monitoring.